TAP TO CALL 401.467.2300

 In Rhode Island, those who can’t work because they are injured or ill can apply for Social Security Disability (SSD) benefits.
 These benefits offer monthly income to people who have a disability that makes it impossible to hold down a job or earn a living.

-Unfortunately, the success rate for first-time SSD applicants in Rhode Island is around 30 percent, which means that about 70 percent of people have their benefits claims rejected.
-This can be devastating if you were counting on the benefits to help you and your family to survive.
+Unfortunately, the success rate for first-time SSD applicants in Rhode Island is around 30 percent, meaning about 70 percent of people have their benefits claims rejected.
+This can be devastating if you are counting on the benefits to help you and your family to survive.
 However, you can take steps to avoid having your claim denied and to appeal a rejection from the Social Security Administration (SSA).

-At Gemma Law Associates, Inc., our attorneys have successfully helped many Rhode Island residents get the Social Security disability benefits they need and deserve.
+At Gemma Law Associates, our attorneys have helped many Rhode Island residents get the Social Security disability benefits they need and deserve.
 We want to help you, too.

-Give us a call today or contact us online to schedule a free consultation about your case.
+Call us today or contact us online to schedule a free consultation about your case.

 You Need to Submit a Disability Application